Acne scars are a pain.

 Other foods to include are those rich in collagen.
 Similarly to vitamin A, collagen promotes cell turnover.
 This protein also helps to keep your skin firm and repair and strengthen your skin’s structural matrix.
 My homemade bone broth is a great source of collagen.

-Find a reputable medi-spa that offers facials like microneedling, peels, microdermabrasion or laser resurfacing.
+Find a reputable medical spa that offers facials like micro-needling, peels, microdermabrasion or laser resurfacing.
 Those treatments are amazing for helping with a multitude of scars from hyperpigmentation to indents.
-I live in the Niagara region of Ontario, Canada and love the services offered at Martindale MediSpa & The Loft Beauty Bar & Medspa.
+I live in the Niagara region of Ontario, Canada and love the services offered at Kane Medical Aesthetics, Martindale MediSpa & The Loft Beauty Bar & Medspa.

 The final level is to protect your skin.
 Alexis recommends using a moisturizer or facial oil to do so.